MiraZzle/autozing-car-rental-website/README.md

 ## About

 ### Purpose
-This site was created as a part of my Introduction to Networking class.
+This site was created as a part of my Introduction to Networking class(NSWI141).
 I was only allowed to use pure HTML and CSS with certain restrictions.
 The project took about a week to finish.

 ### Additions